pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 ![jmp_manual_fix](jmp_manual_fix.png)
 _LEFT: obfuscated, RIGHT: deobfuscated_

-At this point I thought it's kinda safe to nop out the isolated bytes at `0x4099D2` and convert it to code too.
-I assumed that it's unlikely to be referenced from other subroutines unless it's dynamically resolved cuz the byte doesnt have xref annotation.
-I was like 'I can come back fix it later if I was wrong anyway' lol.
+At this point, I thought it was fairly safe to nop out the isolated bytes at 0x4099D2 and convert them to code as well.
+I assumed it was unlikely to be referenced by other subroutines unless dynamically resolved, since the byte didn't have a cross-reference annotation.
+I figured, 'If I find any suspicious subroutine dynamically resolving and referencing the byte, I can always fix it later.'

 So the image below is the final result of deobfuscated jmp looks like.
 It's absolutely clean isn't it.